-The Staunton performing Arts Center is governed by a Board of Directors and operated by an Executive Director and an Office Manager.
+The Staunton performing Arts Center is governed by a Board of Directors.

-Volunteers are welcome to call the office at 540-885-3211 or to stop by to offer their help with mailings and events on an as-needed basis.
+Volunteers are welcome to call the office at 540-885-3211 to offer their help with mailings and events on an as-needed basis.

 Tom is an Augusta County native who has a special love of the area and especially Staunton where he and his wife now reside.
 His twenty-seven year Air Force career, culminating with the last eight plus years in the Pentagon and later as Division Manager and Head of Washington Operations of Space Applications Corporation, equip him with extensive Program Management experience.
 Tom is absolutely convinced of the positive quality-of-life and revenue impact on the area of this Staunton Performing Arts Center project.

 Elizabeth grew up in Northern Virginia and moved to Staunton in 2007 with her husband.
 She was a School Counselor for 5 years before switching professions to her current job as Assistant Director of Camp Alleghany for Girls in Greenbrier County, WV, a family owned and operated business that she is proud of and passionate about.
 As a child and young adult, Elizabeth pursued ballet and fell in love with theater and performing art.
 She also was an Art History major at the University of Virginia, extending her love for all forms of art.
 Elizabeth and her husband have one son and enjoy spending time in the Shenandoah Valley together as a family.
 She is thrilled to be a part of this team and looks forward to the success she knows will come from all the hard work.